 Abnormal Bite Patterns and Missing Teeth

-Finding and treating the cause of the teeth grinding will help to protect the surface of the teeth, as well as allow the person to get a better night’s sleep.
-Once it has been determined that a person is grinding their teeth, it is important to get treatment as soon as possible to prevent any further damage.
+Finding and treating the cause of the teeth grinding will help to protect the surface of your teeth, as well as allow you to get a better night’s sleep.
+Once it has been determined that you are grinding your teeth, it is important to get treatment as soon as possible to prevent any further damage.

 At Ultimate Smile Design, your dental health is important to us.
 If you are grinding your teeth and are experiencing complications as a result, please visit us in our Palm Bay, FL office.
 We’ll help you restore your smile while preventing teeth grinding.

 Related article: That Pain in Your Jaw Could be From Bruxism